jonnonz1/nz-statute-book/acts/public/2004/human-assisted-reproductive-technology-act-2004.md

 (2) An authorised person who enters a place under this section must produce evidence of his or her authorisation— (a) on first entering the place:
   (b) whenever subsequently reasonably required to do so by a person appearing to be in charge of the place or any part of the place.
-(3) An authorised person who enters a place under this section may be accompanied by any number of persons (including any member of the police) reasonably necessary to assist him or her with the exercise of his or her powers under this section.
+(3) An authorised person who enters a place under this section may be accompanied by any number of persons (including any constable) reasonably necessary to assist him or her with the exercise of his or her powers under this section.
 (4) A person who accompanies an authorised person under subsection (3) may, under the direction of the authorised person, exercise each of the powers described in subsection (1)(a) to (g).
 (5) This section does not limit the privilege against self-incrimination.